enclave-networks/api-automation-scripts/reports/active-systems-report/README.md

 .\active-systems-report.ps1 -orgId <orgId> -apiKey <apiKey> -csvPath "systems-report.csv"
 ```

-If duplicate virtual IP addresses are detected, they will be saved to a separate file of the same name, with a `_duplicates.csv` suffix.
+If duplicate virtual IP addresses are detected, they will be saved to a separate file of the same name, with a `.duplicates` suffix before the timestamp.
+Note that system tags and full OS version are exported to CSV but are not shown in the CLI table display.

 ## Requirements